-Welcome to my site!
-I am Lecturer in Medieval History at Birkbeck, University of London.
+Welcome to my site.
+I am Senior Lecturer in Medieval History at Birkbeck, University of London.
 My research examines interactions between political and economic networks in the western Indian Ocean in Late Antiquity (c.
-AD 200-700), and in particular the role of actors from the Late Roman Empire in this space.
-I am interested in the intersection of global and highly localised, embodied histories and use textual and material evidence, with a social focus on coins, to understand relationships between the familiar and the foreign, the personal and the imperial.
-This is a research trajectory that has led me to studying, presenting and publishing on post-colonial understandings of Inso-Roman trade, collecting histories, and the role of coin imagery and materiality in numismatic studies, as well as close studies of texts and coin assemblages from my target period.
+AD 200-700).
+I am interested in the intersection of global and highly localised, embodied histories and use textual and material evidence, with a focus on coins, to understand relationships between the familiar and the foreign, the personal and the imperial.
+This is a research trajectory that has led me to studying, presenting and publishing on post-colonial understandings of ancient Indian history, collecting histories, and the role of coin imagery and materiality in ancient and medieval contexts, as well as close studies of texts and coin assemblages from Eastern Mediterranean and Western Indian Ocean.
 Currently I am working on a range of articles, and a monograph bringing together many years of research into the Late Antique western Indian Ocean.

 Alongside research work which has enabled me to build networks and collaborative projects around the world, I also thoroughly enjoy teaching in an exciting and friendly environment.
-My courses at BA and MA level use the combination of material and textual sources and historiographical debates linking the ancient past to modern concerns and debates to bring the importance of active research into the classroom.
+My courses at BA and MA level use a combination of material and textual sources.
+Historiographical debates linking the ancient past to modern concerns and debates to bring the importance of active research into the classroom.
 It is also my privilege to supervise PhD students working on topics in numismatics, Byzantine economic history and early Islamic history.

 This website is supplementary to my institutional profile page.
 It gives me more freedom to talk about the connections between my research, teaching and administrative work, and the wider scholarly communities to which I belong.
-It also provides a platform for sharing copies of my publications, and keeping a record of work in progress, papers and conferences I present and have organised.
+It also provides a platform for sharing copies of my publications, and keeping a record of work in progress, papers and conferences.
 Finally, the blog is updated intermittently, but is a chance to share in more detail (and keep a record for myself!) of specific activities, projects and research visits I’ve undertaken.
-If you are interested in any aspect of my work or would like more information about work in progress or projects in development, please do not hesitate to contact me!
+If you are interested in any aspect of my work or would like more information about work in progress or projects in development, please do not hesitate to contact me.